wayfair/rainbow-sprinkles/.changeset/lovely-eagles-fix.md

 'rainbow-sprinkles': minor
 ---

-Added support for multiple differing values in CSS shorthand properties.
+- Added support for multiple vars in the same prop value
+- Added caching to increase performance of repeatedly parsing prop values